dataflowr/Project-graph-neural-net/README.md

-# Expressive Power of Invariant and Equivaraint Graph Neural Networks
+# Expressive Power of Invariant and Equivariant Graph Neural Networks

+This repository aims at using powerful GNN (2-FGNN) on two different problems: graph alignment problem and node clustering.

 In this repository, we show how to use powerful GNN (2-FGNN) to solve a graph alignment problem.
 This code was used to derive the practical results in the following paper: